Lago Ercina

 MemoWiki uses ll2utm.rex to convert GPS lat-lon coordinates to UTM; this has been checked against GeoTrans (see below) and also for the EUR50 coordinate N43°25'56" W4°50'05" (UTM: 30T 351.62 4810.66) on the Llanes 1:25,000 map (sheet 32–I).

-For a general coordinate conversion utility (which is free), try GeoTrans »; both Unix and Windows versions are available.
+Also GeoTrans » may still be available; both Unix and Windows versions were available.
 For more limited code (Java, JS, or PHP) try JScoord ».
 For a helpful page on the background with useful links, see Karen Nakamura’s » page.

 Expeditions to the Picos de Europa and elsewhere since 1973.